 In physical environments, people who are blind can benefit from optical character recognition (OCR) software, which converts pictures into text that screen readers can process.
-OCR software can help you to identify bills of currency or read labels, for example.
+OCR software, such as Google’s Lookout app, can help you to identify bills of currency or read labels, for example.

 We should also design our built environments so that people who are blind do not need to rely on OCR.
 Paper bills can be created in different sizes and textures, and we can use braille to make more things readable.
 We can even use tactile printing technology to create tactile maps.

 People who have low vision may struggle to read text even with corrective lenses.
 People with low vision often need large text or text with a high color contrast in order to read.